Flame Temperature Calculator

 ΔT = (ΔH_reaction × fraction of CO) / Σ(Cp_i * m_i)

-For a mixture of 20% CO and 80% N₂ with 150% excess air, the flame temperature is calculated as follows:
+For a mixture containing 20% CO and 80% N₂ with 150% excess air, the calculation proceeds as follows:

 1. The combustion reaction for CO is: